yomorun/yomo/README.md

 ### Step 4.
 Run

-There is an public test Zipper service `tap.yomo.dev:9140` which is provided by our community, you can test your StreamFunction quickly by connecting to it.
+There is a public test Zipper service `tap.yomo.dev:9140` which is provided by our community, you can test your StreamFunction quickly by connecting to it.

 ```bash